Skip to main content

 • May require additional security handling, as it bypasses standard HTTP mechanisms like CORS and CSRF protections.

-• Leverages HTTP’s inherent security mechanisms, making it easier to integrate with existing security models.
+• Server-Sent Events (SSE):- Built on top of HTTP, so it can use standard https:// for security. - Leverages HTTP’s inherent security mechanisms, making it easier to integrate with existing security models.

 7. Limitations